openequella/openequella.github.io/guides/ManageResoursesUserGuide.md

 If required, select a workflow from the drop-down list.

 #### Only show purchased items
-This filter is relevant for EQUELLA instances set up as EQUELLA Content Exchange Store fronts.
+This filter is relevant for openEQUELLA instances set up as openEQUELLA Content Exchange Store fronts.

 Select this checkbox to show only resources that have been purchased from Store catalogues.

 #### Filter by subscription end date
-This filter is relevant for EQUELLA instances set up as EQUELLA Content Exchange Store fronts, where resources have been purchased on a subscription basis.
+This filter is relevant for openEQUELLA instances set up as openEQUELLA Content Exchange Store fronts, where resources have been purchased on a subscription basis.

 Select a qualifier from the drop-down list (After, Before, Between or On), then click the calendar field or icon to display a calendar control.